jimi-1337/Crawlo-back-test/README.md

 ## Swager

-  - The link to swager is : http://localhost:3000/api.
+  - The link to swager is : http://localhost:5000/api.
   - For all the private routes, you will find in front of them an icon of a lock.
-  - All routes that need any cind of data you will find an exemple of the data needed in the route just click on it.
+  - All routes that need any kind of data you will find an exemple of the data needed in the route just click on it.